 Sixth Form students are proud to play a leading part in the life of the schools and act as role models to younger students.
-Formal opportunities for student leadership exist in the guise of the Head Boy and Girl, Senior Prefects and School Prefects.
+Formal opportunities for student leadership exist in the form of the Head Boy and Girl, Senior Prefects and School Prefects.
 Senior Prefects undergo formal leadership training once they have been appointed in the Summer term.
+Sixth form students also have the chance to inspire younger pupils across our schools through our peer mentoring programme.

 “The leadership training was very useful – I learned the value of listening whilst leading”